 YubiKeys as well as Nitrokeys are supported by most common operating systems.
 You don’t have to install additional software to use U2F tokens except a web browser with U2F support.
 Nowadays, U2F is supported by most web browsers, however, it is already legacy technology superseded by the W3C WebAuthn API.
 WebAuthn is backward compatible with U2F.

 Both the Yubico Security Key and Nitrokey FIDO2 support unlimited U2F credentials, and unlimited WebAuthn credentials if you use them like U2F.
-When it comes to storing resident credentials (RC), the Nitrokey FIDO2 can store twice as many keys as shown in the table below:
+When it comes to storing client-side discoverable credentials, the Nitrokey FIDO2 can store twice as many keys as shown in the table below:

 |Standard||Yubico Security Key||Nitrokey FIDO2|